cardano-scaling/website/monthly/2024-05-monthly.md

 This allowed us to refine our roadmap with clear objectives before the MVP can be released:
 - Keep working on the low latency implementation of the certification.
-- Optimize the aggregator prover route to reach the minimum throughput.
+- Optimize the aggregator prover route to reach good throughput.
 - Optimize the signer footprint to limit the impact on the SPO infrastructure.
-- Optimize the warmup of the signer and aggregator to avoid network instability/disruption when MVP is released.
+- Optimize the warmup of the signer and aggregator to avoid network instability/disruption once the MVP is released.

 ![](img/2024-05--mithril-cardano-tx-roadmap.jpg)

-A first optimization of the prover route has been implemented and drastically imporved the performances: by implementing resource pooling on the Merkle tree that signs the transactions by block range, we have been able to achieve a **x100** factor on the throughput.
+A first optimization of the prover route has been implemented and drastically improved the performances: by implementing resource pooling on the Merkle tree that signs the transactions by block range, we have been able to achieve a **x100** factor on the throughput.

 ![](img/2024-05--mithril-cardano-tx-performance-prover.png)

-We have also implemented a pruning mechanism on the signer which keeps only the transactions needed to compute the upcoming signatures: this has lead to reducing the storage requirements from **32GB**` to **100MB**.
+We have also implemented a pruning mechanism on the signer which keeps only the transactions needed to compute the upcoming signatures: this has lead to reducing the storage requirements from **32GB** to **100MB**.

 ### In/Out SPOs dashboard